fmigone/hlmos-statistiek-vlaanderen-twitter/README.md

 # hlmos-statistiek-vlaanderen-twitter
-This repository contains the code written of the HLG-MOS project on Sentiment Analysis of Flemihs tweets, performed by Statistic Flanders.
+This repository contains the code written of the HLG-MOS project on Sentiment Analysis of Flemish tweets, performed by Statistic Flanders.

 The code for the project can be found under /hlmos/src .
 Please be aware that this project is still under experimental development.
 For questions about the code, contact michael.reusens@vlaanderen.be